learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose of race method in promise?
+## Q 15.4.
+What is the purpose of race method in promise?

 `Promise.race()` method will return the promise instance which is firstly resolved or rejected.